reeddunkle/Codjo/Talking_Points/Why_Linked_Lists.md

 Hoping to land your first dev job?
 ----

-Your main competition are fresh-out-of-school undergrads with a shiny CS degree.
+Your main competition is a fresh-out-of-school undergrad with a shiny CS degree.
 At my first on-site one of my interviewers pointed this out to me.
 He asked, "why should we hire you instead?"

 What does a CS grad have that I don't?
 Four years of experience with basic data structures and algorithms.